This Mediterranean Salad is a quick and healthy dish that’s packed with flavorful ingredients to keep you full and satisfied for hours!

 Chicken is an easy substitute.
 It’s a great lean protein to use in place of fish.
 And, if you’re anything like me, you probably have leftover chicken in your fridge on most days.

-For vegetarian or vegan, try using chickpeas or white beans instead.
+For vegetarians or vegans, try using chickpeas or white beans instead.
 Either one will be a great addition to all the Mediterranean flavors in the salad.

 Feel free to use any protein that works best for you!